crandru/ATM-program-Java/README.md

 10/1
 - Added the BankServer class which manages objects of the Customer class and creates 5 initial Customers (due to nature of course project)

+10/2
+- Added the ATM class which processes various ATM actions and connects the BankServer, ATMInterface, Customer, and Operator classes.
+- Will be updated with minor changes according to project specs